JeffersonLab/jaws/README.md

 ---

 ## Overview
-The JAWS alarm system is composed primarily of three subsystems: _registered-alarms_, _active-alarms_, and _overridden-alarms_.
-The inventory of all possible alarms is maintained by registering or unregistering alarm definitions on the _registered-alarms_ topic (the master alarm database).
-Alarms are triggered active by producing messages on the _active-alarms_ topic.
-An alarm can be overridden to either suppress or incite the active state by placing a message on the _overridden-alarms_ topic.
+The JAWS alarm system is composed primarily of three subsystems: _registrations_, _activations_, and _overrides_.
+The inventory of all possible alarms is maintained by registering or unregistering alarm definitions on the _alarm-registrations_ topic (the master alarm database).
+Alarms are triggered active by producing messages on the _alarm-activations_ topic.
+An alarm can be overridden to either suppress or incite the active state by placing a message on the _alarm-overrides_ topic.

 ## Quick Start with Compose
 1. Grab project